 Please click on the link on the right-hand side and start reading the full teaser of the findings from the ETF survey on how to make the transport sector fit for women workers.

-A full report will be published in summer 2020.
+A full report will be published in autumn 2020.